Careers in Higher Education

 Bachelor’s Degree in Higher Education

-Bachelor's programs require approximately 120 credits.
+A Bachelor’s degree in education requires approximately 120 credits.
 Full-time students can graduate in four years.
 However, learners can expedite graduation by enrolling in accelerated tracks.

 Schools seldom offer undergraduate degrees in higher education administration.
 Instead, students usually enroll in programs that align with the administrative role they want to occupy.